 Calculations for the Undefined Exposure Period for a New Participant in respect of its Supplier Units

-The Credit Assessment Volume for a New Participant p (VCASpγ) shall be a forecast of Metered Demand in respect of a New Participant's Supplier Units based upon information provided by the Participant in accordance with paragraph G.12.4.2 and used in the calculation of the Participant's Required Credit Cover.
+The Credit Assessment Volume for a New Participant p (VCASpγ) shall be a forecast of Metered Demand in respect of a New Participant's Supplier Units based upon information provided by the Participant in accordance with paragraph Error!
+Reference source not found. and used in the calculation of the Participant's Required Credit Cover.

 The Market Operator shall calculate the Exposure for Trading Charges for the Undefined Exposure Period for each New Participant p in respect of its Supplier Units (EUPESpg) as follows: